-Chief Operating Officer, Montem Resources Corp.
+Chief Commercial Officer, Montem Resources Corp.

 Bob Bell is a mining executive and independent consultant with extensive international experience marketing coking coal to the steel industry and energy coal to the power generation industry.
 He also has extensive experience in transportation including negotiation of major rail and port agreements, leading the logistics function in two large coal producers and arbitration of commercial disputes.
 Other focus areas included transportation strategy, marketing strategy development, major commercial agreement negotiations and corporate development.
 He is a former Director and Chair of the Board of Neptune Bulk Terminals (Canada) Ltd., a large coal, potash and agricultural product export terminal in Vancouver.

 From a coal industry perspective, Bob is past Chair of the Coal Association of Canada, sat on the Board of the Canadian Clean Power Coalition, and was a member of the Coal Industry Advisory Board to the International Energy Agency.

 Bob has been involved in transportation advocacy work for many years.
 This has included meeting with regulators and elected officials during his tenures with Teck and Luscar advocating for improved shipper protection.
 He appeared before the Competition Policy Review Panel to discuss the importance of greater competition in Canada’s rail industry and on two occasions appeared before the Rail Freight Service Review panel and supervised the work of others in appearances before regulators and elected officials.
 Bob was also actively involved with the Western Transportation Advisory Committee and Transport Canada’s Gateway Performance Table Bulk Committee.